antoniovalentini/userbase-dotnet/README.md

 # userbase-dotnet
-A .NET implementation of the userbase client
+A .NET implementation of the userbase client.
+[More info about userbase project here](https://github.com/encrypted-dev/userbase).